rahil627/my-programming-stuff/langs/programming-languages.md

 ### embedded scripting:
   - embeds in to C
-  - not worth the tradeoff in games (hence why unreal engine stopped using it)
+  - not worth the trade-off in games (hence why unreal engine stopped using it), as mentioned by jon blow

 **lua**
-  - still sick, maybe just lacking the "standard" libraries that ruby 'n python have, but still can do everything
-  - extremely simple, most performant
+  - extremely simple (only perhaps second to lisp), most performant vm, rock solid

 wren
   - modern sytnax with object-oriented features